 Expected Frequency(Group A) = (Probability of Group A)(Number of draws)

-Notice how close probability predictions are to the actual lottery results?
+Notice how close probability expectations are to the actual lottery results?
 Over time, winning combinations with a balanced mix of odd and even numbers tend to dominate the draws as more draws occur infinitely.
 As a player, you should follow the trend that will most likely put you closer to the jackpot for most draws.

 The Problem with Odd and Even Numbers